Conversion

 • Which campaigns drive the highest-quality leads?
 This will tell you where to focus your spending and which tactics and campaigns you should rather let go of.

 • How are you measuring ROI across channels?
-This question will help you get an idea of that all-important context we’ve been talking about.
+This question will help you get an idea of all that important context we’ve been talking about.
 What is your team measuring, why, and what do these measurements really mean?

 • Where should we reallocate our budget for better returns?
 This one helps to clarify the points revealed in the first question.
 What part of your marketing spend is working, and what needs to be reconsidered and reallocated?